Choosing a GNU/Linux Distribution

 • LXDE: A really lightweight environment.
 Perfect for pretty old machines.

-• XFCE: Is the second lightest environment.
+• XFCE: Is the second-lightest environment.
 It is pretty simple and highly customizable.

 • MATE: Was created with the look of GNOME2 because many people don't like GNOME3.

-• KDE: For me it is like XFCE with unnecessary effects, but many people like it.
+• KDE: For me, it is like XFCE with unnecessary effects, but many people like it.

-• GNOME3: Is an excellent desktop environment with a nice look, modern tools and the best compatibility.
-Personally I don't like its default look and behaviour so I only use it after installing the Dash to Panel plugin.
-I recommend you to start with this D.E.
+• GNOME3: Is an excellent desktop environment with a nice look, modern tools, and the best compatibility.
+Personally I don't like its default look and behavior, so I only use it after installing the Dash to Panel plugin.
+I recommend you to start with this D. E.

 My personal opinion and favourite distros

-I could write pages about this, and even more easily if I comment on the distributons that I do not like, but to keep it short and simple, my two favourite distributions are ArchLinux & Debian.
+I could write pages about this, and even more easily if I comment on the distributions that I do not like, but to keep it short and simple, my two favourite distributions are ArchLinux & Debian.
+Archlinux is my favourite distribution for personal computers, and Debian for servers.

 So what distribution should you use?

 Most people struggle and don't manage to install GNU/Linux or move from noobuntu, so I wish you good luck!
-You will probably need it 😁

 Recommended Articles